 2. Garmin Fenix 6X Pro

 The Garmin Fenix 6X Pro is a powerhouse.
 It is particularly good for fell runners because it tracks elevation very accurately.
 It also has a great battery life, so you can take it on long runs and hikes.
+It’s one of our top picks for a luxury watch for men.

 In addition to the basic features, it offers: